MrYoungDS/DSp4Postfix/README.md

 If you go to the Project Settings window you will see Module Settings, where you can find out about module dependencies.

 If you are missing any of the above or errors are present in the project, seek help immediately, so you can get started on the project right away.
-The project may start with a warning in **evaluator.arith.ArithPostFixEvaluator**, this is okay.
+The project may start with a warning in **evaluator.arith.ArithPostfixEvaluator**, this is okay.

 ## Part Two: Implementing LinkedStack
 You need to implement a basic stack data structure using a linked list data type internally to allow for an unbounded structure.